Seniors Who have Done Extraordinary Things Are an Example To Us All

 • Nelson Mandela was in prison until age 72.
 Four years after his release, he became the first Black President of South Africa.

 Not every exceptional senior grabs the headlines.
-Some you have never heard of those people quietly plug away, showing us how age is never a barrier to accomplishment:
+Some you have never heard of quietly plugging away, show us how age is not always a barrier to accomplishment:

 • Nola Ochs graduated from college when she was 95.